-- 9.1 Where there are no suitable pre-existing framework agreements the Council must carry out its own tendering exercise either for a contract or to establish for its own usage or for other public bodies to join a framework agreement.
-Where a framework agreement is to be established that will include other public bodies approval from the Director for Procurement & I.T.
-Strategy is required. - 9.2 Unless otherwise agreed by the Director for Procurement & I.T.
-Strategy, all procurement exercises that have a competitive element will be undertaken using the Council's e-tender software - 9.3 All procurement must be carried out in an open and transparent manner in accordance with table 11.1 below.
-The process shall be undertaken by a Tender Appraisal Panel to ensure that the Council receives value for money (except where the award criteria is to be on the basis of the lowest tender received no subjective decision on quality/price ratios). - 9.4 Any agreed Council or tri-borough developed Gateway review process must be applied to all relevant contracts.
+- 9.1 Where there are no suitable pre-existing framework agreements the Council must carry out its own tendering exercise either for a contract or to establish for its own usage or for other public bodies to join a framework agreement. - 9.2 Where the Council proposes to create a framework agreement that other public sector organisations may call off from this must be set out in the Business Case and must include approval from the Director for Procurement & I.T.
+Strategy to the procurement strategy. - 9.3 Unless otherwise agreed by the Director for Procurement & I.T.
+Strategy, all procurement exercises that have a competitive element will be undertaken using the Council's e-tender software - 9.4 All procurement must be carried out in an open and transparent manner in accordance with table 11.2 below.
+The process shall be undertaken by a Tender